Maria Cunitz: Legacy and recognition

-Urania propitia had a lasting effect in the world of astronomy, inspiring her fellow astronomers and correspondents to eliminate errors and eir on the side of simplicity when deriving calculations.
+Urania propitia had a lasting effect in the world of astronomy, inspiring her fellow astronomers and correspondents to eliminate errors and err on the side of simplicity when deriving calculations.
 However, a fire broke out in the streets of Byczyna, Poland and destroyed Maria Cunitz and her husband Elias von Löwen's house and her vast collection astronomy equipment, academic books and papers, and her detailed correspondence with relevant astronomers.
 Much of her work was lost.
 However, Urania propitia was privately published and as of 2016 there are nine physical copies in the world along with multiple online copies.
 Physical copies can be found in the Library of the Astronomical Observatory of Paris, Library of the University of Florida, in the exhibit of Galileo and Kepler at the University Libraries of Norman, Oklahoma, and Bloomington Lilly Library of Indiana University.
 Prior to 10 June 2004 the first edition of Urania propitia was located at The Library of The Earls of Macclesfield in the Shirburn Castle: Part 2 Science A-C section.
 The book was sold at the Sotheby's auction house for US$19,827.

 In Świdnica, the town where Maria grew up, there is a monument of Cunitz.
 The monument is an iron bench with a bronze sculpture of Maria sitting on the bench with the Urania propitia in her right hand.
 Apparently, the monument of Maria in Świdnica, is the only known monument contributed to Cunitz.